zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/linq/partitioning-data.md

 ## <a name="query-expression-syntax-examples"></a>Beispiele für die Abfrageausdruckssyntax

 ### <a name="skip"></a>Skip
- Im folgenden Codebeispiel wird die `Skip` -Klausel in Visual Basic, um über die ersten vier Zeichenfolgen in ein Array von Zeichenfolgen zu überspringen, vor der Rückgabe die restlichen Zeichenfolgen im Array.
+ The following code example uses the `Skip` clause in Visual Basic to skip over the first four strings in an array of strings before returning the remaining strings in the array.

  [!code-vb[CsLINQPartitioning#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#1)]

 ### <a name="skipwhile"></a>SkipWhile
- Im folgenden Codebeispiel wird die `Skip While` -Klausel in Visual Basic, um die Zeichenfolgen in einem Array überspringen, wenn es sich bei den ersten Buchstaben der Zeichenfolge ist "a".
-Es werden die restlichen Zeichenfolgen im Array zurückgegeben.
+ The following code example uses the `Skip While` clause in Visual Basic to skip over the strings in an array while the first letter of the string is "a".
+The remaining strings in the array are returned.

  [!code-vb[CsLINQPartitioning#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#2)]

 ### <a name="take"></a>Take
- Im folgenden Codebeispiel wird die `Take` -Klausel in Visual Basic, um die ersten beiden Zeichenfolgen in ein Array von Zeichenfolgen zurückzugeben.
+ The following code example uses the `Take` clause in Visual Basic to return the first two strings in an array of strings.

  [!code-vb[CsLINQPartitioning#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#3)]

 ### <a name="takewhile"></a>TakeWhile
- Im folgenden Codebeispiel wird die `Take While` -Klausel in Visual Basic, um Zeichenfolgen aus einem Array zurück, während sich die Länge der Zeichenfolge bis zu fünf befindet.
+ The following code example uses the `Take While` clause in Visual Basic to return strings from an array while the length of the string is five or less.

  [!code-vb[CsLINQPartitioning#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/CsLINQPartitioning/VB/Partitioning.vb#4)]